claceio/docs/content/docs/Installation.md

 clace server start
 ```

 The service logs will be going to $CL_HOME/logs.
-To get the logs on the console also, you can add `-c -l DEBUG` to the server start command.
 The service will be started on [https://localhost:25223](https://127.0.0.1:25223) by default.

 ## Load an App